 Contact the Thebacha & Wood Buffalo Astronomical Society for tours and best tips on viewing the night sky: www.tawbas.ca

-Wood Buffalo National Park has a unique claim to fame: it’s the largest Dark Sky Preserve in the world.
-The title means the park has minimal lighting, often using amber or red lights in places where light is needed most, like parking lots and bathrooms.
-As a result, the night sky and aurora borealis displays are incredible.
+Our other claim to fame is Wood Buffalo National Park's designation as the largest Dark Sky Preserve in the world!
+The title means the park has minimal lighting, and as a result, the night sky and aurora borealis displays are incredible.

 Click here for more information about: Wood Buffalo National Park